We hire, work, and live on a seasonal model here at the Camps.

 While this model is most common for destinations that offer weather-dependent activities (like skiing) or work (like harvesting), we’re unique in that we’re open year-round to serve a variety of guests from all over the world.

-August arrives in Alaska’s Arctic: by mid-month, daylight hours will be shortening, and “aurora season” returns to our region.
+By August 21st each year, daylight hours will have shortened markedly, and “aurora season” returns to our region.
 Our Camps’ unique location under the Aurora Oval offers aurora-watching opportunities that are unrivaled anywhere else on earth.
-The chance to view nature’s most amazing light show first hand brings a growing number of travelers to our Camps from around the world.
-We are actively recruiting for these positions.
+The chance to view nature’s most amazing light show firsthand brings a growing number of travelers to our Camps from around the world.

 The Dalton Highway, Alaska's Arctic wilderness highway, stretches north from Fairbanks to Prudhoe Bay.